 L-cut is exactly opposite to J-cut where the audio from the next scene overlays the image from the next scene to play the audio after an image has been displayed in the video.

-As the name suggests, lower third is derived from the rule of third which refers to the type of title, mostly used by vloggers, broadcasters, interviewers and you tubers.
+As the name suggests, the lower third is derived from the rule of third which refers to the type of title, mostly used by vloggers, broadcasters, interviewers, and you tubers.

 Press kit is used to provide information regarding your productions to the press for promotional purposes.
 Such information is often background including synopsis, crew, cast’s bios Q&A with the director, production stills and its reviews.